-In 1846, Switzerland opened a trade consulate for Spain in Barcelona, which has been Switzerland's consulate general since 1958.
-This was followed in 1861 by an honorary consulate in Madrid, which was upgraded to a legation in 1910 and an embassy in 1957.
+In 1847, Switzerland opened a trade consulate for Spain in Barcelona, which has been Switzerland's consulate general since 1958.
+This was followed in 1861 by an honorary consulate, which was upgraded to a legation in 1910 and an embassy in 1957.

-In 1869, Switzerland and Spain concluded their first trade agreement.
+Switzerland and Spain signed their first trade agreement in 1869.
 During the First World War, Spain was Switzerland’s principal food supplier.
 Relations became closer with Spain's transition to a parliamentary monarchy after the death of Franco in 1975, and with its accession to the EU in 1986.

 From then on, the two countries engaged in regular high-level political contacts.
 In 2015 President of the Confederation Simonetta Sommaruga paid a visit to King Felipe VI and Prime Minister Mariano Rajoy.
 The current prime minister, Pedro Sánchez, has met with presidents Alain Berset (Brussels, 2018), Ueli Maurer (WEF, 2019) Simonetta Sommaruga (WEF, 2020) and Ignazio Cassis (WEF, 2022).